The 70s theme

 The 70s are making a big comeback with super colourful furniture and beautiful shapes.
-For this blog, I was inspired by the orange patterns of the fabric and I chose Colorantic’s blue-gray Zen colour to coordinate these two beautiful vintage-inspired pieces of furniture.
+For this blog, I got my inspiration from the orange patterns of the fabric.
+Moreover, I chose Colorantic’s blue-gray Zen colour to coordinate these two beautiful vintage-inspired pieces of furniture.

 Both pieces of furniture required the same preparation.
-Surfaces were cleaned with the Cleaner and Varnish Remover.
-It was left on for about 25 minutes in order to remove all traces of varnish.
+We got surfaces cleaned with the Cleaner and Varnish Remover.
+It was left on for about 25 minutes to remove all traces of varnish.
 The pieces were then wiped down with a damp cloth and allowed to dry well before proceeding to the next step.

-Using 120 grit sandpaper, the pieces were lightly sanded.
-Although the Colorantic(tm) paint adheres very well to most surfaces, it is always better to give your piece a little sanding.
-It was wiped well with a damp paper towel after the sanding to remove the dust.
+Sand the pieces lightly using 120 grit sandpaper.
+The Colorantic(TM) paint adheres very well to most surfaces, but it is always better to give your furniture a little sanding.
+Then we wiped it well with a damp paper towel after the sanding to remove the dust.

-The European Oval Paint Brush and the Snow White Paint Brush were used to apply the Zen paint.
-Two coats were sufficient for the transformation because the Colorantic(tm) chalk-based paint covers very well.
+We opted for the European Oval Paint Brush and the Snow White Paint Brush to apply the Zen paint.
+Two coats were sufficient for the transformation because the Colorantic(TM) chalk-based paint covers well.
 The drying time is approximately minutes between coats.

-The finishing is very similar for both pieces of furniture, however I did not apply the Antique Brown Wax on the sewing bench because the fabric already had a lot of detail.
-The wax was used to age the chest in the corners, and on the legs, giving it a nice patina.
+The finishing is very similar for both pieces of furniture.
+However, I did not apply the Antique Brown Wax on the sewing bench because the fabric already had a lot of detail.
+To give a nice patina, use wax on the corners and the legs.
 The Antique Brown Wax goes wonderfully with the Zen paint colour.

-To protect the paint, Natural Beeswax was applied to both pieces.
-The seat of the sewing bench was covered with the colourful fabric, using a staple gun to attach the fabric to the underside the bench.
+To protect the paint, Natural Beeswax has opted for both pieces.
+The seat of the sewing bench was covered with colourful fabric, using a staple gun to attach the fabric to the underside of the bench.

-The wax will dry and hardened in a few days.
+It is mentioned that the wax will dry and harden in a few days.